People, Work and Wellbeing

 Upon completion of this subject, the student should be able to:

-- Identify and critically analyse the nexus between leadership strategy and human resources management practices in managing people effectively in different organisational contexts
+- Critically analyse the nexus between leadership strategy and human resources management practices in managing people effectively in different organisational contexts.

 - Evaluate current workplace challenges faced by complex, contemporary organisations and their implications for the future of work and social expectations (including SDG compliance).

-- Construct and communicate arguments relating to the application of theory to practice regarding contemporary people management.
+- Construct and communicate arguments relating to the application of theory to contemporary people management practices.

 - Introduction to Strategic Human Resource Management (SHRM)